 With that being said, however, it’s still a very compelling option for a free password manager.

 The Premium plan brings the added convenience of working on up to six different devices at once – in our mind, this alone is worth the relatively small monthly outlay.
+It starts from just $2.39 per month, supporting a single user across those six devices.

 However, if you’re not completely sold, the Premium plan does bring some nice extras.
 For example, you get the Data Breach Scanner feature, which will prompt you to change your password if one of your accounts is found to be involved in a data breach.
 Similarly, the Password Health Tool will alert you to any old, weak, or reused passwords for your accounts.